mdda/mdda.github.io/_posts/AI/2019-11-03-EMNLP-highlights.md

       Other method (DL) : Rahmann and Rahmann 2018 Their results show that size of the ontology is important (~20 is a turning point)

+  "Neural Speech Translation using Lattice Transformations and Graph Networks" - Daniel Beck (Melboune)
+    Speech utterance -> Text in a different language Other work
+      End2End : less error-prone but also less flexible Pipeling = ASR+MT : Easier to incorporate additional information / dictionaries
+        Speech lattices + LM
+    Speech translation is a graph-to-sequence model
+      Use g2s model of Beck eta al 2018 : Gated Graph NN (Li et a 2015 GGNN) as the encoder Line graph transformation
+      Edges becomes a node (and vice versa)
+      Add subword information (eg: BPE)
+      Minimisation (to combine duplicate branches)  Standard automata : Hopcroft 2007 GGNN encoder takes lattice with shared parameters across layers (~8 used here) Decent results : Improvements as complexity added Lattice weights seemed to hurt rather than help...

   "Controllable Language Generation" - Minlie Huang (Tsinghau University)